bookofproofs/bookofproofs.github.io/_compile/help/cheat_sheet_categories.md

     categories: branches,algebra,group-theory

-the resulting **target file** will become
+the resulting **target file** (permalink) will be

     https://bookofproofs.github.io/branches/algebra/group-theory/example.html

-It is important to know that the location of the **source file** `example.md` in the repository can be anywhere (!) inside the folder `_sources` or one of its subfolders.
+It is important to know that you can locate the **source file** `example.md` anywhere (!) in the repository inside the folder `_sources` or one of its subfolders.
+This location does not (!) influence the location of the permalink, only the categories and the name of the source file do.

-This location does not (!) influence the location of the target file, only the categories do.
-Nevertheless, the folder structure below `_sources` may be useful to sort all source files by subject.
+Nevertheless, the folder structure below `_sources` will often follow the structure of the published permalinks as to simplify finding the corresponding source files by their location.

 ## Exceptions